Welcome to Globalese! This page is here to help you get your system up and running as quickly as possible.

 Create a project, upload some files, or pull files from a CAT server project (provided you have a connector set up already).

-If you are using a Memsource, SDL Trados Studio or translate5 plugin, you don’t need to create projects and upload files to Globalese — these CAT tools will do all of that for you.
+If you are using Memsource, translate5, Wordbee, or the plugin for memoQ or SDL Trados Studio, you don’t need to create projects and upload files to Globalese — these CAT tools will do all of that for you.